rrazd/rrazd.github.com/blog/_posts/2013-10-3-VersionControlBreakthroughs.markdown

 ---
 layout: linkage
 category: blog
-title: "Insights Into Version Control Systems"
+title: "Insights Into Version Control"
 author: Rashna Razdan
+introduction: A Quick List on the Essential things to Keep In Mind When Working With SVN.
+forSort: Academia
 comments: true
 tags:
-- -projects-
+- academia
 ---

 <p>This past term I have been working a lot with SVN.
 Some essential things to remember:</p>